Creating and disseminating educational resources for SSPCloud users

 Footnotes

 1. Jupyter originated from the IPython project, an interactive environment for Python developed by Fernando Pérez in 2001.
 In 2014, the project evolved to support other programming languages in addition to Python, leading to the creation of the Jupyter project.
-The name “Jupyter” is an acronym referring to the three main languages it supports: Julia, Python, and R. Jupyter notebooks are crucial in the fields of data science and education and research because they greatly simplify exploration and experimentation.↩︎
+The name “Jupyter” is an acronym referring to the three main languages it supports: Julia, Python, and R.↩︎